cdl-geneseo/geneseo-dictionary/W/Wads-Aud.md

 # Wads Aud

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wads Aud

 Created by  Unknown User (mcw10) on Apr 05, 2019

 n.
 Nickname for the large, formal auditorium on the SUNY Geneseo Campus between Welles Hall and Erwin Hall.&quot;They're having their performance in Wads Aud tonight at 7.&quot;Wrynn, S-Z, 2019